MicrosoftDocs/azure-devops-docs/docs/accounts/rename-team-project.md

 #### Q: What permission do I need to rename a team project?

-If you're using Team Services or Team Foundation Server 2017 or later, team project rename requires the "rename team project" permission for a team project.
+If you're using VSTS or Team Foundation Server 2017 or later, team project rename requires the "rename team project" permission for a team project.
 If you're using Team Foundation Server 2015, users require "edit project-level information" permission on a team project to rename it.

 #### Q: Can I use a team project name again?